haas-binge/willibald-data-vault-with-dbt/useful_documents/Willibald_data_vault_with_dbt-01-installation_guidelines_for_dummies.md

 Just ignore this warning.

 ## Get Snowflake account running and connected
-If you don’t already a snowflake account, now it is time to do this (there is a 30 day free trial available).
+If you don’t already have a snowflake account, now is the time to do this (there is a 30 day free trial available).

 ### Sign up for a Snowflake account